 - Comply with new overtime rules.
 Updated: On November 22, 2016, a federal judge temporarily blocked the Department of Labor from implementing and enforcing the rules discussed here.
 Learn more.

 - Prepare for ACA reporting (if applicable).
-The ACA requires insurers, small employers with self-insured health plans, and employers with 50 or more full-time and full-time equivalent (FTE) employees to report certain health coverage information to the IRS and employees annually.
+The ACA requires insurers, small employers with self-insured health plans (including level-funded plans), and employers with 50 or more full-time and full-time equivalent (FTE) employees to report certain health coverage information to the IRS and employees annually.
 Determine whether you are required to report in 2017 (for the 2016 calendar year) by looking at your employee count in 2015 and the type of health plan you have.
 If your company is subject to ACA reporting, start gathering necessary data in order to meet the applicable deadlines.
 For more information, see our ACA Reporting Road Map.

 - Update posters.
 Workplace posters may change to reflect new laws or regulations or new contact information for a government agency.
 Note that many states and local jurisdictions have new minimum wage rates for 2017.
 These laws typically require employers to display an updated minimum wage notice.